 Wondering how to keep a patio umbrella from falling over?
-Chilling under a good patio umbrella is one of the best ways to enjoy a bright sunny day.
-Even if you are doing some work on your laptop or if you just want to adore the beauty of nature along the seaside, patio umbrellas are there for you.
+Relaxing under a good patio umbrella is one of the best ways to enjoy a sunny day.
+Even if you’re doing some work on your laptop or if you just want to enjoy the outdoors, patio umbrellas are a brilliant addition to your outdoor space.

-They fight against the scorching sunbeams—be it the garden or any poolside.
-They also offer an aesthetic appeal to the surroundings.
-However, the major problem that you might come across is the fact they always fall over once strong winds hit.
+They provide excellent protection from the scorching sun — be it the garden or at any poolside.
+A major problem that you might come across is the fact they can be prone to falling over if strong winds hit.
 For that, we’ve got you covered.

 How To Keep a Patio Umbrella From Falling Over

-To help you solve this issue, we have jotted down a few preventive measures that you can do.
-These techniques will surely help you to overcome this very common problem that all of patio umbrella owners experience.
+To help you solve this issue, we have a few preventive measures that you can carry out to help.
+We very much hope that these ideas will help you overcome this very common problem that all of patio umbrella owners experience.

 - Keep the Unused Umbrella Closed

-If you aren’t using them, it is better to keep your patio umbrella closed.
-In this way, you can decrease the risks of damages that a falling umbrella can cause.
-Tie the cord tightly around the fabric so it won’t open when the wind blows.
+If you aren’t using it, it’s better to keep your patio umbrella closed.
+In this way, you can decrease the risk of damage to the umbrella and also its surroundings if it does fall over.
+Tie the cord tightly around the fabric so it can’t open by itself in strong winds.

-Some patio umbrellas come with Velcro strap while others have a separate cover.
-If your umbrella has a cover, keep it closed and covered.
+Some patio umbrellas come with a Velcro strap while others have a separate cover.
+If your umbrella has a cover, use it, use it, use it!
+You will also be able to prolong the life of the umbrella by sheltering it from the elements.

 - Use a Heavy Base

 A heavy and sturdy base provides maximum support to your patio umbrella.
 Those that are made up of granite or cement are the best ones to use.
-Some umbrellas come with a heavy base, while for others, you may need to buy them separately.
-It is also a good idea to buy a sandbag or extra weight if you live in a windy area.
+Some umbrellas come with a base, while for others, you may need to buy them separately.
+If you cannot easily get your hands on a heavy enough base, we suggest buying a sandbag if you live in a windy area.

 - Know the Correct Base’s Weight

 The weight of the base depends on the size of your umbrella.
-For the umbrellas that are somewhere between 1.82 to 2.3 meters, then use a base that weighs no less than 16 kg.
+For the umbrellas that are somewhere between 1.82 to 2.3 meters in diameter, then use a base that weighs no less than 16 kg.

-On the other hand, for umbrellas that measure 2.3 to 2.8 meters, a base that weighs 18 to 25 kg is ideal.
+On the other hand, for umbrellas that measure 2.3 to 2.8 meters, a base that weighs 18 to 25 kg is better.
 If the size is 2.8 to 3.35 meters, use a base that weighs 30 to 35 kg.
-Lastly, if your umbrella is positioned in an area that receives a lot of wind, then it’s better to use a base of 45 to 100 kg.
+Lastly, if your umbrella is positioned in an area that receives a lot of gusts, then it’s better to use a base of 45 to 100 kg.

 - Strengthen the Ribs

-Although the wooden ribs can give a classy look to your umbrella, they easily break apart in case of a strong wind or storm.
-If you are fond of woody touch, use the eucalyptus wood as the skeleton of your umbrella.
-The eucalyptus wood is known for its durability.
+Although wooden ribs can give a classy look to your umbrella, they can break more easily in strong winds or a storm when compared to their metal alternatives.
+If you’re fond of wood, eucalyptus wood is a great one to get as it is known for its durability.

-On the other hand, you can prefer aluminum as the basic material of the umbrella’s frame instead of steel or plastic.
-It is reliable and has a longer shelf life.
+On the other hand, you can get metal frames such as aluminum or steel which are stronger when compared to wood or plastic.
+These are more reliable and have a longer shelf life.

 - Be Proactive Against Wind

 Wind is the biggest enemy of your patio umbrella.
-If you are living in an area that receives a lot of wind and experiences a lot of storms, try to be proactive against them by keeping track of the wind and storm cycles.
-In this way, you can close the umbrella once the weather starts to get windy.
+If you are living in an area that receives a lot of wind and experiences a lot of storms, try to be proactive in a couple of ways.
+Firstly, locate the umbrella in a area closer to fences and buildings that provide shelter from the gusts.
+Secondly, keep track of the wind and storm cycles, then you can close the umbrella well in advance of the windy weather.

 - Buy Durable Tables